ExcitingSystems/DMPE/README.md

 > If you are specifically interested in reproducing the results from the `Vater2024` publication, you are kindly referred to: https://pypi.org/project/dmpe/0.1.3/

-> Else, if you are specifically interested in reproducing the results from the `TBD` related publication, you are kindly referred to: `TBD`
+> Else, if you are specifically interested in reproducing the results from the `TBD` related publication, you are kindly referred to: https://pypi.org/project/dmpe/0.2.1/

 Otherwise, the simplest way is using `Python >= 3.11`: